How do you know if you are shutting down emotionally?

 - Take small steps: Try noticing and jotting down a single emotion each day.

-- Use prompts: Utilise resources like an emotion wheel to identify your feelings.
+- Use prompts: Use tools like an emotion wheel to help identify your feelings.

-- Build gradually: Extend your time with emotions through mindful walks, drawing, or talking with someone you trust.
+- Build gradually: Spend more time with your emotions through mindful walks, drawing, or talking with someone you trust.

-- Be patient: It may take a while for feelings to reawaken, and that’s completely normal.
+- Be patient: It may take time for feelings to reawaken — and that’s completely normal.

 How Hola Health can help you